 If you’ve become physically dependent on sedative drugs, detoxing without the help of a trained professional can be just as hazardous as an overdose.
 As your body develops a reliance on the medication, it slows down its normal function.
 Your body rebounds when you stop taking the pills.
 This can overstimulate the central nervous system, causing hallucinations, delirium, or seizures.

 Experts recommend tapering your dose if you’re trying to stop using sedatives.
 Doing this gives your body the opportunity to adjust to the reduction of chemicals in your system and reduces the risk of complications.
 Detoxing with medical supervision is the safest way to go through benzo withdrawal.

-In a residential rehab setting, you may also have access to medications that can ease withdrawal symptoms.
+In a residential and inpatient treatment setting, you may also have access to medications that can ease withdrawal symptoms.
 Treatment doesn’t stop there, however.
 Successful recovery depends on the development of coping skills, management of anxiety or sleep disorders, and avoidance of triggers for drug use.